 The costs of severe hypoglycaemia are considerable.
-It has been estimated that the cost of emergency calls for severe hypoglycaemia amounted to £13.6 million in England alone (Farmer et al, 2012).
-Even if a hospital admission is not required, significant costs may still be incurred from paramedic service involvement.
+It has been estimated that the cost of emergency calls for severe hypoglycaemia amounted to £13.6 million in England alone (Farmer et al 2012).
+Even if a hospital admission is not required significant costs may still be incurred from paramedic service involvement.
+Assessing the cost of hypoglycaemia in inpatients admitted with hypoglycaemia the mean length of stay was estimated at 6.3 days at a cost of £1351 per day (Holbrook et al 2017).